-Less Than Significant impact.
+Less than Significant Impact.
 The purpose of the Project is to replace the existing bridge in kind which would not increase the risk of hazard to the public or environment through the routine transport, use, or disposal of hazardous materials.
 Large trucks carrying hazardous materials may utilize the new bridge in the same manner as the existing bridge, thus the new bridge is not expected to create additional risks related to the transport of hazardous materials.
-The Project has the potential to dispose of hazardous materials such as lead-based paint and chemically treated wood, measures HAZ-2 and HAZ-4, during the construction of the Project.
-However, a Less Than Significant Impact is anticipated.
+The Project has the potential to dispose hazardous materials such as lead-based paint and chemically treated wood during the construction of the Project.
+However, with the implementation of measures HAZ-1 through HAZ-5, a Less Than Significant Impact is anticipated.